What is Synthetic Phonics?

-For pupils with SEN, specific difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.
+For pupils with SEN, their specific profile of difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.

 How fast will pupils work through the programme?

-Pupils can work through the programme at their own pace with each step of progress taking them closer to reading and spelling comptence.
+Pupils can work through the programme at their own pace with each step of progress taking them closer to reading and spelling competence.